Radioactive iodine is a procedure that results in the intentional destruction of your thyroid gland.

 RAI may pose a threat to fertility, especially in men.

-Long-term infertility is typically not a problem unless multiple rounds of RAI is necessary (such as for metastatic cancer).
+Long-term infertility is typically not a problem unless multiple rounds of RAI are necessary (such as for metastatic cancer).

 Before undergoing RAI make sure you consider this side effect and take the necessary precautions, such as banking sperm, if necessary.